sxy-sun/sxy-sun.github.io/_posts/2023-02-23-linear-algebra-refresher.md

 math: true
 ---

-> This post is part my notes from the class I am taking "ROB 511 Advanced Robot Operating System" offered by Prof. Chad Jenkins at University of Michigan.
-This will be archived under category `Robotics`->`Misc`.

 In Robotics, each part of the robot's body might has its own coordinate system. **Matrix transformations** are used to transform coordinate systems between the bodies and joints.
 And here is where linear algebra kicks in.